Ready in 25 minutes, this Dijon salmon recipe is a family favorite. Tender salmon is topped with dijon and herbs, making it super delicious!

 We love salmon recipes because they're simple, easy and super quick.
 Some of our popular baked salmon recipes are honey lemon baked salmon in foil, oven baked salmon with olives and capers and easy baked salmon fillet with lemon.
 This Dijon salmon recipe is another favorite recipe of ours that's so flavorful thanks to Dijon mustard and fresh dill.

-- Perfect for dinner or gatherings: This baked salmon recipe is one of our favorite seafood dishes because it's simple enough for a weeknight dinner and tasty for gatherings and parties.
+- Perfect for dinner or gatherings: This 30-minute baked salmon recipe is one of our favorite seafood dishes because it's simple enough for a weeknight dinner and tasty for gatherings and parties.

 - Easy to make: If you're looking for an easy and healthy salmon recipe that comes together in just a few minutes, then this dish is totally up your alley.

 - Best flavor ever: The combination of dill and dijon mustard is perfect on salmon.
 After baking, it forms a nice crust on the salmon which keeps it moist and flavorful.

 - A healthy choice: This salmon recipe is a healthy dinner option that even the picky eaters would enjoy.
 Salmon is a nutritious protein that you can cook in many different ways such as broiled, baked, pan seared, smoked or grilled.
 I love making baked salmon recipes because with just a few simple ingredients and less than 30 minutes of my time, I can make a delicious meal that's nutritious, healthy and delightful.